NFA42/Portfolio/Elk-Stack-Project/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ It is specified in the hosts file Under Webservers and or Elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://www.52.157.108.82:5601/setup.php

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- Command to Restart: systemctl restart ssh
-- Command to see all installed services: systemctl list-units  --type=service